Back to works

 Goals

-1. Enhance scalability and performance: Address deterioration caused by the bento-box design and ad-hoc patches.
+1. Enhance scalability and performance.
+Address the deteriorating performance and scalability issues caused by the initial bento-box design and ad-hoc patch updates.

-2. Improve user experience: Create a more intuitive and efficient process using user feedback and industry best practices.
+2. Improve user experience.
+Create a more intuitive and efficient invoicing process by incorporating user feedback and aligning with industry best practices.

-3. Streamline workflow: Design a step-by-step, user-friendly interface that accommodates most users and makes future feature additions easy.
+3. Streamline workflow.
+Design a step-by-step, user-friendly interface that accommodates the workflows of most users and makes it easy to add features in the future.

 Design

-I set out to design an experience that was simple yet powerful—a layout that offered increasing functionality as the user progressed.
-After four iterations, we reached a final design that addressed user problems, aligned with business goals, and facilitated future feature additions.
+With these insights and a clear understanding of the problem, I set out to design an experience that was simple yet powerful: a layout that offered increasing functionality as the user progressed through their workflow.
+After five iterations, I reached a final design that addressed user problems, aligned with business goals, and facilitated future feature additions.

 1st iteration